Relyance-Ext/terraform-aws-sierra/README.md

   * This is still in active development; contact Relyance for support.

 ### Resources Created

+InHost development codename "Sierra" is still in use for cloud resources.

 All resources will have the tag `relyance-sierra` set to the module version.